This article explains how to add a free Let's Encrypt SSL certificate to your domain.

 Before adding the certificate

-Before you begin to add the certificate, make sure the DNS of your domain is already pointing to DreamHost.
+Before you begin to add the certificate, make sure your domain is Fully Hosted and the DNS of your domain is already pointing to DreamHost.
 This means that either your Nameservers should be pointed to DreamHost, or your A records (www and non-www record) should be pointed to your domain's IP address (assuming your Nameservers are at a different company).

 Checking where your nameservers are pointed